 We arrive on Earth.
 We do not choose when or where but are alive and surrounded by other invisible and visible forms of life, many of which are in our very DNA.
 Biophilia comes from the Greek word, ‘Philia,’ or Love of life and living things.
 The invisible forms of life include ecosystems we cannot see but whose complex cycles and processes are the basis for our life on Earth.
 Look at Universal Scales to 'see’ forms of life that are invisible or watch the Scales of the Universe to better understand what is too small for us to see but yet, powerfully part of the reason we are living.
 Amazingly, the invisible forms of life outnumber all the species of plants, animals, and insects combined!
 We hear, see, touch, feel, taste, and sense the world around us.
 We only need to look, listen, observe, document, and connect.
 Humans are part of nature, and today, more than ever, they need to be in contact with and take care of the natural world.

-Activity 1 – Biophilic Pioneers
+Activity 1 – Listen for Life

-Activity 2 – Spend Time in Nature
+Activity 5 – Spend time in Nature

 We, humans, are alive, and we live in a world full of incredible and always-evolving forms of life.
 How well do we know other life forms?
 How do we connect with them?
 How do we coexist with them?
 Biophilia is a term that describes our affinity for and association with life in all of its forms.